Mamtha3005/addressbook-level4/docs/DeveloperGuide.md

 ### Architecture

 <img src="images/Architecture.png" width="600"><br>

-<br>The Architecture Diagram given above explains the high-level design of the Application.
+The Architecture Diagram given above explains the high-level design of the Application.
-Given below is a quick overview of each component.
+Given below is a quick overview of each component.<br>

-`Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
+`Main` has only one class called [`MainApp`](../src/main/java/seedu/taskell/MainApp.java).
 It is responsible for,
 * At application launch: Initializes the components in the correct sequence, and connects them up with each other.
 * At shut down: Shuts down the components and invokes cleanup method where necessary.